 What’s the first thing recruiters look for in a Scrum Master resume?

-Mistakes.
-And here’s why: you can’t tell a great Scrum Master from someone who read the Agile Manifesto five minutes ago on a paper.
+And here’s why you can tell a great scrum master from someone who read the agile manifesto five minutes ago on a paper.
 The difference shows in action.